PaNOSC-ViNYL/ase/doc/ase/calculators/fleur.rst

 .. literalinclude:: fcc_Ni_fleur.py

-See the :mod:`equation of states tutorial <eos>` for analysis of the results.
+See the :ref:`equation of states tutorial <eos>` for analysis of the results.